-In order to be considered for the Nursing program, students must provide the Admissions office with the appropriate documentation showing completion of all requirements.
+In order to be considered for the Associate Degree Nursing (RN) or Practical Nursing (LPN) program, students must provide the Admissions office with official documents showing completion of all requirements.
 Appropriate documentation consists of:

 It is the student’s responsibility to:

-- Monitor his/her progress towards meeting admissions requirements,
+- Monitor their progress towards meeting admissions requirements

-- Notify the Admissions office when requirements have been met, and
+- Notify the Admissions office when requirements have been met

 Apply at Hawkeye